-Here’s a guest-post from my cousin, Mrs. Darling.
-She previously shared information on how to raise a family on one income (part two).
-This story is set ten years after my aunt’s six-dollar Christmas and involves the same family.
+This is a guest-post from my cousin, Tammy.
+Tammy has also shared information on how to raise a family on one income.
+This story is set ten years after my aunt's six-dollar Christmas and involves the same family.

 It was the year 1968.
 That year was an exceptionally hard year in every way.
 Pop was laid off due to too much snow in the woods.
 He was a logger.
 Roads were impassable and snow lay thick in the mountains.
 We knew there would be no Christmas.
 Mom had told us there simply was no money.
 Times were tough.
 We didn't have money even for our very basic needs.

 That was the year the guy from the fire department brought my sick baby brother some medicine in his four wheel drive.
 That was the year the snow piled up relentlessly night and day.
 The wind blew it under the window sills.
 We slept each night downstairs by the fireplace trying to stay warm.
 The entire house was closed off by blankets in doorways and masking tape on all the windows.
 Rugs were shoved under loose fitting doors so not a breath of cold air could get in.

 That was also the year that food was scarce for man and beast.
 Earlier in the fall, the cold and scarcity of food drove the bear into our orchard to eat any remaining plums and apples that we hadn't canned or processed in some way.
 We trapped those bears, tanned their hides to use for rugs, and ate the meat to fill our bellies.
 Christmas dinner that year was going to be Bear Roast.
 There were nine of us kids, and food was scarce.

 The fires were kept burning night and day.
 My baby brothers were set on the lids to the warming ovens above the kitchen stove and held there while they dangled there feet over the old Home Comfort.
 Its cheery warmth not only heated our kitchen, but it also kept their tiny toes warm.